Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 |---|---|

-~/.claude/settings.json | All your projects |
+~/.claude/settings.json | All my projects |

-.claude/settings.json | This project (shared with team) |
+.claude/settings.json | This project (team shared) |

-.claude/settings.local.json | This project (personal only) |
+.claude/settings.local.json | This project (just me) |

 - Define project rules in CLAUDE.md